Who we are

 - giving you credit assistance;

-- assisting you to prepare an application for a lease or a loan;
+- assisting you in preparing an application for a lease or a loan;

 - administering services we provide, for example, to answer requests or deal with complaints;